An Insanely Good Treat- English Muffins and Pretty Things

 ~English Muffins- a Lovely, Fast Meal~

 As a mom, I often need quick and easy breakfast options to feed my four children-and English muffins fit that bill.
-They are a versatile breakfast food that can be made sweet or savory…depending on the topping of choice.
+English muffins are a versatile breakfast food that can be made sweet or savory…depending on the topping of choice.

 This week, I am going to share some delicious “Englishy” muffins with you all.
 The recipe I use is adapted and inspired by Mary Berry’s English Muffin recipe found in her Baking Bible cookbook.